HJ-Wg/catoni-confseq/README.md

 # catoni-confseq
-Confidence sequences based on M-estimation for heavy-tailed, possibly contaminated data.
+Confidence sequences (CSs) based on M-estimation for heavy-tailed, possibly contaminated data.

 This repository serves as the code base for the following two papers, both authored by [Hongjian Wang](https://wanghongjian.wordpress.com/) and [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/index.html):